waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Puzzles & Solutions
 *   **Sprout Tower:** Central pillar blocks direct ascent.
 Must go up the side ladders to the 3rd floor, then descend via the central ladder to reach the Elder.
 *   **Azalea Gym:** A spiderweb platform puzzle.
 Switches reconfigure the platforms.
 The correct sequence is left switch, then right switch.
-*   **Ilex Forest Farfetch'd:** Chase the Farfetch'd by stepping on twigs to make it turn.
+*   **Ilex Forest Farfetch'd:** Chase the Farfetch'd sprite by blocking its path to make it turn.
 Corner it to return it to its owner.
 *   **Goldenrod Gym:** A maze with trainers that appear and disappear.
 The path is a spiral shape resembling a Clefairy.
 *   **Ecruteak Gym:** An invisible path puzzle.
 Many tiles are pitfalls that return you to the entrance.
 Requires careful trial and error to find the safe path to the Gym Leader.
 *   **Cianwood Gym:** Defeated trainers become obstacles.
 A switch resets the puzzle.
 A boulder must be pushed with STRENGTH to clear the path.